Home The Methodist Church of New Zealand

 • applications are assessed on several criteria, including the parish finances

-• the parish must have a maintenance budget of at least $3,000 per building for future maintenance
+• the parish must have a maintenance budget

-• normally not more than one application every two years.
+• normally, not more than one application every two years.

 Application Process